Tutorial: Azure Active Directory integration with Pingboard

 Configure Azure AD single sign-on

 In this section, you enable Azure AD single sign-on in the Azure portal.

 To configure Azure AD single sign-on with Pingboard, perform the following steps:

-In the Azure portal, on the Pingboard application integration page, click Single sign-on.
+In the Azure portal, on the Pingboard application integration page, select Single sign-on.

 a.
-In the Identifier textbox, type the value as:
+In the Identifier text box, type a URL:

-Please note that these values are not real.
-Update these values with the actual Reply URL and Sign-On URL.
+These values are not real.
+Update these values with the actual Reply URL and Sign-on URL.
 Contact Pingboard Client support team to get these values.
 You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

-To configure SSO on Pingboard side, open a new browser window and log in to your Pingboard Account.
+To configure SSO on Pingboard side, open a new browser window and sign in to your Pingboard Account.
 You must be a Pingboard admin to set up single sign on.